 In 2012, Westminster Kingsway College launched its new innovative teaching kitchens at the Victoria Centre with a launch event for stakeholders, sponsors, College Governors, staff and students.
 The new facilities include Baroness Burdett-Coutts Kitchen for International Culinary students; Culinary Science and Kitchen Innovation Laboratory; and Chocolate Laboratory.

 Today, the Victoria Centre houses the School of Culinary Arts and Hospitality, Travel and Tourism, Business and IT courses, Higher Education and Foundation Degrees and ESOL (English for Speakers of Other Languages) as well as the college’s famous restaurant, the Vincent Rooms.

-Located at the junction of Gray’s Inn Road and Sidmouth Street, the King’s Cross Centre began its history as part of the former Kingsway College in the 1970s and developed as a College of Further Education.
+Located at the junction of Gray’s Inn Road and Sidmouth Street, the King’s Cross Centre began its history as part of the former Princeton College, and then Kingsway Princeton College, in the 1970s.

 In 2009, the King’s Cross Centre was rebuilt under the Government’s ‘Building Colleges for the Future’ programme.
 The centre was officially opened by Kevin Brennan MP, Minister for Further Education, Skills, Apprenticeships and Consumer Affairs.

 Located in the heart of London’s West End is the college’s Soho Centre, which has been used to provide language courses since 1913.
 It was previously founded as the Pulteney General Institute in September 1882 at the site of the Crown Street School in Soho.
 The Institute was founded to provide evening classes appropriate to the needs of the local community which included language classes.
 The “Pulteney” moved to Peter Street in Soho in 1913.
 During the 1960s and 1970s, the Soho Centre was home to the School of Languages and General Studies.